paolostivanin/libcotp/SECURITY.md

 ## Reporting a Vulnerability

-Should find a vulnerability, please report it privately to me via [e-mail](mailto:paolostivanin@users.noreply.github.com).
+Should you find a vulnerability, please report it privately to me via [e-mail](mailto:paolostivanin@users.noreply.github.com).
 The following is the workflow:
 - security issue is found, an e-mail is sent to me
 - within 24 hours I will reply to your e-mail with some info like, for example, whether it actually is a security issue and how serious it is